somphene/somphene.github.io/log/_posts/2020-05-10-01-Intensive-Extensive-Duality.md

      - Force-Extension

- * The "Amount of Mass" in Thermodynamics is just the Energy.
-All Laws of Thermodynamics say that Energy is conserved no matter what forms it is divided into.
+ * The "Amount of Mass" in Thermodynamics is the Potential Energy.
+Thermodynamics say that Energy is conserved no matter what forms it is divided into.

+ ### Summary

+ Thermodynamics is identified as Mass Balance.
+Calculus is identified as Thermodynamics.